 He was selected for his first Paralympic Games in Atlanta 1996, once again winning gold in the 100m butterfly S10.
 He defended this title in Sydney four years later, as well as picking up another in the 4x100m freestyle relay S10 and he also won a bronze medal in the 100m backstroke S10.

-After adding another bronze to his collection in Athens, Jody started exploring the possibility of switching sports and, after impressing the coaching staff at a test at Newport velodrome, was selected for his major international debut at the 2016 Track World Championships in Aigle, Switzerland, where he won the C4 kilo.
-This would be the first of twelve world titles on the track; he won the C4 kilo eight times in a row and added four mixed team sprint titles to his impressive collection of rainbow jerseys.
+After adding another bronze to his collection in Athens, Jody started exploring the possibility of switching sports and, after impressing the coaching staff at a test at Newport velodrome, was selected for his major international debut at the 2006 Track World Championships in Aigle, Switzerland, where he won the C4 kilo.
+This would be the first of twelve world titles on the track over the next decade; he won the C4 kilo eight times in a row and added four mixed team sprint titles to his impressive collection of rainbow jerseys.

 He competed in the fourth Paralympic Games of his career, and his first in cycling, at Beijing in 2008.
 Jody set a world record on the way to winning the C4 kilo title, making him one of only a handful of athletes that have become Paralympic champion in two different sports.
 He also won mixed team sprint gold alongside Darren Kenny and Mark Bristow.

 At London 2012, Jody missed out on a medal in the C4-5 kilo after slipping coming out of the start gate and then being refused a restart.
 He did go on to claim a bronze medal in the C4 individual pursuit, defeating Colombia’s Diego Gomez in the bronze medal ride.

 He made his sixth Paralympic Games appearance at Rio 2016 and he was back on top of the podium with gold in the C1-5 mixed team sprint and C4-5 Kilo.

 In 2011 Jody set up the cycling team Para-T, made up entirely of elite para-cycling athletes, to help promote disability sport.